jmk0/rome/README.md

 A multi extruder to direct extruder solution for RatOS

-(Currently limited to 2 Extruders)
+High speed multi material printing, currently limited to 2 Extruders.

 ## Table of Content
 - [Intro](#intro)